phdccltd/phdcc-papers/README.md

 RECAPTCHA_BYPASS='Password to avoid recaptcha'
 ```

-If running in a dev environment at localhost using a website server API, specify the server API `RECAPTCHA_BYPASS` to bypass the authenication recaptcha.
+If running in a dev environment at localhost that calls a website server API, specify the server API `RECAPTCHA_BYPASS` to bypass the authenication recaptcha.

 ## Build Setup